 Lactobacillus iners is a species within the Lactobacillus genus.
 Despite being the most common microbe found in the vaginal microbiome, it was only discovered in 1999 (yes, research into vaginal health is that behind) — making Lactobacillus iners the official Gen Z-er of the Lactobacillus clan.

-What makes L. iners different from other Lactobacillus species?
+What makes Lactobacillus iners different from other Lactobacillus species?

 It’s hard to detect under a microscope

-L. iners can literally look physically different from other lactobacilli under a microscope.
-This can make it difficult to identify L.iners with diagnostic processes that rely on the shapes of microbes in order to determine if someone has an infection.
+Lactobacillus iners can literally look physically different from other Lactobacilli under a microscope.
+This can make it difficult to identify L.iners with diagnostic processes that rely on the shapes of microbes to determine if someone has an infection.

-Despite being the “go-to” test for BV diagnosis, the Nugent is not very good at picking up trickier-to-spot microbes, such as L. iners.
-That means that someone with L. iners might get a worse Nugent score, when they really are healthy.
+Despite being the “go-to” test to diagnose bacterial vaginosis, the Nugent isn’t very good at picking up trickier-to-spot microbes, such as Lactobacillus iners.
+That means that someone with L. iners might get a worse Nugent score when they’re healthy.

-Compared to other lactobacilli, L. iners has more genes to acquire outside nutrients, meaning it makes fewer of its own nutrients and instead relies on scavenging nutrients from its environment (aka the vaginal microbiome) to survive.
+Compared to other vaginal Lactobacillus species, L. iners has more genes for acquiring outside nutrients.
+This means it produces fewer of its own nutrients and instead relies on scavenging nutrients from its environment (the vaginal microbiome) to survive.

-L. iners doesn’t keep the vaginal environment as acidic as other lactobacilli
+It doesn’t keep the vaginal environment as acidic as other Lactobacilli

 Molecules like D-lactic acid and hydrogen peroxide give other Lactobacillus their protective status because lactic acid and hydroperoxide work to keep disruptive bacteria at bay within the vaginal microbiome.

-Therefore L. iners has a reputation for being less protective compared to the rest of the L-squad.
+Therefore Lactobacillus iners has a reputation for being less protective compared to the rest of the L-squad.

-Now that you know L .iners steals to survive (don’t knock the hustle) and produces few protective molecules, you may be wondering if it makes bacterial vaginosis more likely.
+Now that you know Lactobacillus iners steals to survive (don’t knock the hustle) and produces few protective molecules, you may be wondering if it makes bacterial vaginosis more likely.

 Like most things with the vaginal microbiome, the answer is complicated.

-There isn’t any evidence that proves L. iners causes bacterial vaginosis (BV), on its own.
-However, there is evidence of L. iners being present within the vaginal microbiome when a BV infection is at play (which is less common with other species of lactobacilli).
-So you’re not alone if your Evvy results show higher amounts of disruptive bacteria associated with bacterial vaginosis and higher levels of L. iners!
+There isn’t any evidence that proves Lactobacillus iners causes bacterial vaginosis, on its own.
+However, there is evidence of L. iners being present within the vaginal microbiome when a bacterial vaginosis infection is at play (which is less common with other species of Lactobacilli).

-BV isn’t the only vaginal storm L. iners sticks around for.
-In fact, an L. iners dominated microbiome is more prone to big shifts than an L. crispatus dominated one.
+Bacterial vaginosis isn’t the only vaginal storm L. iners sticks around for.
+An L. iners-dominated microbiome is more prone to big shifts than an L. crispatus-dominated one.
 For example, having L. crispatus makes you less likely to have disruptive microbes present, but the same cannot be true for L. iners.
-Studies show L. iners stays put when shifts take place in your vagina’s microbial community.
+Studies show L. iners stays put when shifts take place in your vaginal microbiome.

-L. iners is often found when someone is transitioning in OR out of an infection like bacterial vaginosis, a yeast infection, or an STI.
+L. iners is often found when someone is transitioning in OR out of an infection like bacterial vaginosis, a yeast infection, or sexually transmitted infections.

-Additionally, studies have shown that it is normal to fluctuate between L. crispatus and L. iners throughout the menstrual cycle.
-Specifically, L. iners is often present in higher levels during your period, when the pH of your vagina is often elevated due to the presence of menstrual blood (which has a higher pH than a healthy vaginal environment) —it’s like spring break for our rebellious microbes, but every month!
+Studies have shown that it's common for the levels of L. crispatus and L. iners to fluctuate throughout the menstrual cycle.
+Specifically, higher levels of L. iners are often present during your period, when the pH of your vagina is elevated due to the presence of menstrual blood, which has a higher pH than in a healthy vaginal microbial environment.
+Like a "spring break" for our rebellious microbes, but it happens every month!

 Other species of Lactobacilli (like L. crispatus) work hard to keep the vaginal environment acidic (and therefore stable) by not letting other, more disruptive microbes overproduce.
 L. iners, on the other hand, seems more likely to ride the waves of a shift in vaginal flora, making it resilient in its own way.